 Central Government also granted the Council money to help with the increased costs of responding to the pandemic and for other COVID 19 related purposes.
-Some of these grants are to be spent in the 2021-22 financial year, so have been moved to Earmarked Reserves until the corresponding expenditure occurs.
-The Earmarked Reserve balance is also inflated by the section 31 grant mentioned above, which will be transferred back into the surplus or deficit on provision of services in the 2021-22 financial year to offset the Collection Fund deficit that has arisen as a result of COVID 19.
+The remainder of these grants are to be spent in the 2021-22 financial year, so have been moved to Earmarked Reserves until the corresponding expenditure occurs.
 The Movement in Reserves Statement and associated notes (6 and 7) shows this increase in Reserves balances.